dennisshushack/BA_Thesis_PI/README.md

 sudo apt-get install net-tools ifconfig
 ```
-You can test if you can SSH from the Raspberry PI onto your main computer.

 ## Installation of the Monitor Controller on the Raspberry PI:
-The installation is relatively simple.
+The installation of the Monitor Controller is relatively simple.
 Only a small amount of commands is required:

 ```
 # Update the packages on the sensor: